Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 If you stay in your home country longer than your policy allows your coverage is void until you leave.

-SafetyWing doesn’t cover trip cancellation.
-The policy is tailored specifically towards nomads, and as trips would have to be cancelled before you leave your home country it’s not usually relevant.
+This is may be due to the fact that the policy is tailored specifically towards nomads, and as trips would have to be cancelled before you leave your home country it’s not usually relevant.

 Pre-existing conditions aren’t covered under SafetyWing, which is pretty much standard practice when it comes to travel insurance.